9.30am, 11.15am and 6.30pm every Sunday

-9.30 am* This service is our main "family" service, including contempory music, children's groups, and an informal atmosphere.
+9.30 am* This service includes contemporary music, children's groups for ages 2-14, and an informal atmosphere.
 The sermon is relayed to a creche for those looking after very young children.
 Refreshments are offered after the service.

-6.30 pm This is our most informal service, with contempory music and a relaxed atmosphere.
-After the service is an opportunity to chat over refreshments.
-At approximately 8pm our "students' group" meets - often including a meal!
+6.30 pm This is our most informal service, with contemporary music and a relaxed atmosphere.
+After the service is an opportunity to meet and encourage each other over refreshments, and Digging Deeper (14-18s) and our Student Group both meet.

 * Note: Whilst generally we hold 9.30am and 11.15 am morning services, there are occasional Sundays when we vary these arrangements (eg holding a joint morning service).
 Please see our calendar for any variations to our normal morning pattern!

 We look forward to meeting you!

 What to expect when I visit the church

 You can expect a warm welcome, and heartfelt worship to encourage and equip us all for life at work, school and home.
 We meet to pray, praise, encourage and be encouraged, serve and be served, remember the death of Jesus for us, and hear a relevant talk from the Bible.

 There is also tea, coffee and simply spending time getting to know each other and help each other to follow Jesus!

 Once a month we have an All Age service at the 9.30am service where the whole church family worship and learn together, usually only lasting around 45 minutes.
 We have a fantastic programme every other Sunday for the children ages 2-14 in our 9.30am service.
 Children usually stay with their parents at the start of the service as we worship together for the first part of the service.
 The speaker will make it clear where and when children need to go to their programme.

 Children can expect to have fun playing games, and learning about God in a relevant way.